turbohz/galesheet/README.md

 This tool makes use of the (oficial) library provided by HumanBalance.

-To compile this project, you must first download the library (Visit https://graphicsgale.com/us/download.html), unzip and put it in the `galefile/` folder.
+To compile this project, you must first [download](https://graphicsgale.com/us/download.html) the library, unzip and put it in the `galefile/` folder.

 > This project is tested to work with the latest available library version, which at this time is `ver.15.11.19`